xcat2/xcat-core/xCAT-test/bats/README.md

 unit tests.
 Use BATS for shell behavior that can be exercised from the source tree without an installed xCAT, a live management node, or real services.

+The existing `otherpkgs_upgrade_scope.t` remains in `unit/` for its structured command and repository assertions.
+See its [sandbox prerequisites](../unit/README.md#postscript-sandbox-prerequisites).

 Prefer sourcing an existing shell library or sourceable script and calling the function under test.
 Keep reusable install-template helpers in `xCAT-server/share/xcat/install/scripts/scriptlib`, and reusable postscript